Large or bright satellite constellations: Effects on observations, including on the background sky brightness: Discussion and conclusions

 We estimated the resulting losses using the analytical method of \citet{BHG22}, extended here to include diffuse light pollution (the contribution from satellites too faint to be detected as trails) and scattered light pollution (including Mie and Rayleigh scattering from all illuminated satellites).
 The Python code used for these calculations is publicly available on GitHub, and the relevant photometric and radiometric conversions are summarized in Appendix~\ref{Appendix}.

-Our results lead to the following main conclusions about bright or very bright satellites, i.e. those with $V_\mathrm{550~km}<7$: \begin{itemize} \item {\bf Bright satellites cause dramatic FoV losses for saturating instruments.} Constellations that do not respect the $V_\mathrm{550~km}>7$ limit will significantly degrade the performance of saturating instruments such as the Rubin Observatory LSST camera, because of satellite brightness, the sheer number of satellites, or both.
+Our results lead to the following main conclusions about bright or very bright satellites, i.e. those with $V_\mathrm{550~km}<7$: \begin{itemize} \item {\bf Bright satellites cause dramatic FoV losses for saturating instruments.} Constellations that do not respect the $V_\mathrm{550~km}>7$ limit will significantly degrade the performance of saturating instruments such as the Rubin Observatory LSST camera which suffers from saturation cross-talk, because of satellite brightness, the sheer number of satellites, or both.

 \item {\bf Bright satellites would dramatically affect the appearance of the night sky.} A large constellation such as SpaceX's Orbital Data Center, with $V_\mathrm{550~km}=5$, would place {\rm thousands} of satellites above naked-eye visibility threshold, comparable to the number of natural stars typically visible in a dark sky.
 The AST SpaceMobile constellation would add tens of bright objects ($V\sim 6$ to 2).
 The Reflect Orbital concept would produce more than 100 Venus-bright satellites in 2030 and more than 1000 in 2035, even assuming that none points its main beam directly at the observer.
 In light-polluted areas, one could imagine a sky in which only artificial satellites are visible.